 Have you heard that before?

 It’s the primary reason behind the pain/shame selling strategy that focuses on the “cost of inaction” or in other words – how awful your life will look if you don’t work with me.

 Science says that pain avoidance triggers your reptilian brain (the more unconscious, primal part of your brain that focuses on fight or flight survival) and as a result, is a powerful sales tool.

-So then why does the pain/cost of inaction/shame sales strategy sell SO MUCH LESS than Subtle Selling, Empathetic Selling or Hope Selling?
+- So then why does the pain/cost of inaction/shame sales strategy sell SO MUCH LESS than the Matchmaker Sales Method™, Empathetic Selling or Hope Selling?

 But in my experience, people who schedule a sales meeting are in pain.

 That’s why they scheduled the meeting – to solve their pain.

 At the point they make a meeting, they don’t need more pain as much as they need the sweet relief that there is a solution.

 Imagine this – you realize something is missing that you need help with.